dividedmind/statistics-done-wrong/power.rst

 medications are equally safe, when one could well be much more dangerous than the other.

-You might think this is only a problem when the medication only has a weak effect.
-But no: in one sample, 64% of randomized controlled medical trials didn't collect enough data to detect a 50% difference between treatment groups.
+Perhaps this is only a problem when the medication only has a weak effect.
+But
+no: in one sample, 64% of randomized controlled medical trials didn't collect enough data to detect a 50% difference between treatment groups.
 Fifty percent!
 Even if one medication decreases symptoms by 50% more than the other medication, there's insufficient data to conclude it's more effective.
-And 84% of trials didn't have the power to detect a 25% difference.\ :cite:p:`Moher:1994,Bedard:2007dy,Brown:1987uu,Chung:1998ku`
+And 84% of trials didn't have the power to detect a 25% difference.\
+:cite:p:`Moher:1994,Bedard:2007dy,Brown:1987uu,Chung:1998ku`

 In neuroscience the problem is even worse.
 Suppose we aggregate the data collected by numerous neuroscience papers investigating one particular effect